 Atlantic mackerel provides one of the highest percentages of omega-3 fatty acids in the seafood world.
 It provides 2.85 grams of omega-3 fatty acids per four ounces.

 The fatty acids provided help keep arteries healthy and are considered heart healthy.
+Many people who have a diet low in Omega-3s supplement to make up for the difference.

 The omega-3s may help with the following: